• Top

 Fruit used in fresh orange juice and lemon sours served at House Without A Key, the hotel’s all-day dining venue, are reused in other areas of the hotel.
 Some drinks offered in

-SpaHalekulani's waiting room include detox water made from fruit extracts obtained from fruits used in the restaurant.
+SpaHalekulani's waiting room include flavored water made from fruit extracts obtained from fruits used in the restaurant.
 The Food & Beverage team consistently develops creative and sustainable practices.

 WINE CORK CRAFTS